How Many Cloth Diapers do I Need – A Comprehensive Guide

-This is because during the first couple of weeks, they eat at least every two hours and poop just as often.
-Also with newborns, especially those breastfeeding, every meal is fluid – hence, they have more explosive bowel movements and urinate more frequently.
-You will generally need to change your newborn’s diaper 8-12, possibly more times a day in the first few weeks.
+During the first couple of weeks, newborn babies eat every 2-4 hours and poop just as often.
+With newborns, every meal is fluid – hence, they have more explosive bowel movements and the will pee more frequently.

 8-12 Diapers sound like a lot but don’t worry – this is temporary.
 As newborns grow and solids are added to their diets (at around 4 months), these patterns change to allow for less diaper usage overall.

 From three to six months of age, you can generally plan for 6-8 diaper changes per day.